 Figure 4.
 Prostate biopsy via transrectal ultrasound

 The most common complications of prostate biopsies include those related to bleeding, infection, and urinary retention.
-Bleeding occurs invariably in the urine and ejaculate and patients should be counseled to expect these for several weeks after the biopsy.
+Bleeding may occur in the urine and ejaculate and patients should be counseled to expect these for several weeks after the biopsy.
 All patients should also be advised that any unexplained fever in the 4 weeks following a biopsy, and especially those with urinary symptoms warrants an emergency department visit for potential acute prostatitis.
 The risk of a hospitalization following a prostate biopsy is less than 3% in the United States.

 Recent advancements in magnetic resonance imaging (MRI) have led to the incorporation of the MRI into prostate cancer detection.
 MRI may be used to help locate tumors in men with a high suspicion of prostate cancer but a prior negative biopsy.
-They may also help urologists target tumors in the prostate to help increase the yield of high grade tumor detection and lower the detection of low grade, indolent tumors.
+They may also help urologists target tumors in the prostate to help increase the yield of high-grade tumor detection and lower the detection of low grade, indolent tumors.

 Finally, in the United States, interest in transperineal prostate biopsies has increased.
 Although a transrectal ultrasound is still used to target the prostate, the avoidance of a transrectal biopsy has the potential to substantially reduce the infection risk and need for broad antibiotics.
 Recent data has also shown transperineal biopsies might not require any systemic antibiotics which has substantial implications for antibiotic stewardship.
 This modality is still being compared to the transrectal approach and optimized in terms of the anesthetic block employed to make the office-based procedure tolerable to patients.